-In Teheran, government troops appear to have the city under control after the riots on Friday (8 September) in which 58 people died.
+Background: In Teheran, government troops appear to have the city under control after the riots on Friday (8 September) in which 58 people died.
 They were the worst demonstrations against the Shah since the present wave of unrest began.

 SYNOPSIS: By Sunday, as the capital's chaotic traffic built up to normal in the streets, there were only a few troops openly on patrol in those areas where rioting broke out after the Government imposed martial law in Teheran and 11 other major centres.
 There were some armoured vehicles near main buildings, but they appeared to be a token show of martial law.
 Eyewitnesses said that it looked as if the Government's action had been successful in crushing street opposition to the Shah's regime, at least for the present.